The Many Masks of DPIA: The Data Protection Risk Guardian

 The Different Mosaics of DPIA in Africa: A Panorama of Convergence and Divergence

 The requirement to conduct a DPIA is present in some data protection laws, although with slight variations.
 However, there is convergence across these countries on the categories of processing that may require a DPIA.
-Some of the provisions on DPIA in the laws are explicit, while others are implied.
+Some of the provisions of the DPIA laws are explicit, while others are implied.
 While some countries specifically make it a requirement, others do not provide for DPIA in their substantive laws but have made regulations and additional instruments that expressly provide for it.
-For example, in Morocco, the primary data protection law does not contain any provision on DPIA, but the Moroccan Authority’s Deliberation No. D-188-2020 of December 14, 2020 introduced DPIA.
-Similarly, Uganda’s substantive data protection law does not explicitly provide for a DPIA, but the Regulations that were issued in 2021 expressly provide for it.
-A similar situation exists in South Africa, although it is made part of the obligations of information officers.
+For example, the primary data protection law in Morocco does not contain any provision on DPIA, but the Moroccan Authority’s Deliberation No. D-188-2020 of December 14, 2020, introduced DPIA.[4]
+Similarly, Uganda’s substantive data protection law does not explicitly provide for a DPIA, but the Regulations that were issued in 2021 expressly provide for it.[5]
+A similar situation exists in South Africa, although it is made part of the obligations of information officers.[6]

-Out of the 36 African countries with data protection laws, 12 of them have explicit DPIA requirements while 7 have implied provisions on DPIA.
+Out of the 39 African countries with data protection laws, 16 of them have explicit DPIA requirements

 However, each of the laws has a unique way of introducing it into their laws, although the meaning, contents, and when it is required remain the same across the countries.
 Depending on the structure of each law, some include the requirement for conducting a DPIA as part of the obligations and duties of data controllers and processors,[9] while others provide for it as part of the general data processing requirements.[10]
 In Côte d’Ivoire, although the DPIA requirement is not a provision in the substantive law, the supervisory authority (ARTCI) requires it as a good practice for processing sensitive personal data.[11]
 For the countries with implied DPIA requirements, most of the provisions are based on the general obligation of data controllers to implement appropriate technical and organisational measures to protect personal data.
 In addition, the implied DPIA provisions mandate data controllers to identify risks to personal data they process, establish appropriate safeguards, verify the effectiveness of the safeguards, and regularly update existing measures.[12]

-The provisions on DPIA under the various laws list certain processing activities that require a DPIA.
-Some of these laws mandate that data protection authorities publish a list of processing activities that may require a DPIA.
-For example, Nigeria’s data protection law provides for the requirement of a DPIA but states that the data protection authority will issue regulations on the categories of processing and the persons subject to the requirement for conducting a DPIA.
-The existing data protection regulations (NDPR Implementation Framework) provide for the processing activities that require a DPIA, although it does not state a description of the DPIA.
-The requirement to publish a list of processing operations that require a DPIA is also found in Benin, Uganda, and Zambia.
-In addition, some laws require data controllers and processors to seek the views of data subjects on whether the intended processing is appropriate.
-This is likened to a consultation with the data subjects prior to a processing activity.
-In Benin, the data controller may also seek the opinion of the concerned data subject where it is appropriate.
-In addition, it is a requirement in Benin to conduct a post-DPIA analysis to ensure that the processing is carried out in accordance with the DPIA.
+The provisions on DPIA under the various laws list certain processing activities that require a DPIA.[20]
+Some of these laws mandate that data protection authorities publish a list of processing activities that may require a DPIA.[21]
+For example, Nigeria’s data protection law provides for the requirement of a DPIA but states that the data protection authority will issue regulations on the categories of processing and the persons subject to the requirement for conducting a DPIA.[22]
+The requirement to publish a list of processing operations that require a DPIA is also found in Benin, Uganda, and Zambia.[24]
+In addition, some laws require data controllers and processors to seek the views of data subjects on whether the intended processing is appropriate.[25]
+This is likened to a consultation with the data subjects before a processing activity.
+In Benin, the data controller may also seek the opinion of the concerned data subject where it is appropriate.[26]
+In addition, it is a requirement in Benin to conduct a post-DPIA analysis to ensure that the processing is carried out under the DPIA.[27]

 In conclusion, the requirement to conduct a DPIA is increasingly becoming part of modern data protection laws (noticeable in the DRC, Kenya, and Nigeria, among others) and amendments to older laws on the continent (Benin and Mauritius, among others).
-The requirement is also visible in draft data protection laws in countries like Cameroon, Ethiopia, and Malawi.
+The requirement is also visible in draft data protection laws in countries like Cameroon.[28]

 [1] Nigeria.
 The Data Protection Implementation Framework called it “Data Protection Impact Assessment.”